 beverage to my daily diet which is rich in fucoidan.
 What do you know about the

-diet, but I would not use it daily for the time being until we see some human
+diet, but I would not use it daily for the time being until we have more data.

 Q. What's the difference between fucose and fucoidan?